kaidez/build-css-demo/README.md

     $ bower update

-This is a lazy way of updating Bower packages...read more about the Bower API at [http://bower.io/docs/api/](http://bower.io/docs/api/).
+This is a lazy way of updating Bower packages...read about updating with options at [http://bower.io/docs/api/#update](http://bower.io/docs/api/#update).
-## TODO

-* Create "components.less" to hold any reusable components I create.